Tantre Farm CSA Newsletter

 -How to store: Store dry and unwashed in plastic bag in refrigerator for up to 2 weeks; can last for 2-4 months if stored in cold, moist conditions like beets.

-SAUERKRAUT: We are pleased to offer 2 jars of the Brinery’s Sauerkraut.
-Ingredients may include green cabbage, kale, onions, and sea salt.
-The Brinery is a local foods business, specializing in naturally fermented local vegetables and operated by long time Tantré farmer, David Klingenberger.
+SAUERKRAUT: We are pleased to offer 2 jars of the Brinery’s products.
+There will be a few different varieties to choose from.
+The Brinery is a local foods business, specializing in naturally fermented local vegetables and operated by long time Tantré farmer alum, David Klingenberger.
 For more information, please visit www.thebrinery.com.

 -How to use: use as a condiment with any dish, especially meat dishes, salads, roasted veggies, or sandwiches.

--How to store: Must be REFRIGERATED up to 3 months or longer depending on how you like the flavor, since it will get stronger with more age.
-This jar is not canned, so store in refrigerator.
+-How to store: Must be REFRIGERATED up to 1 year or longer depending on how you like the flavor, since it will get stronger with more age. *NOTE: This sauerkraut jar has NOT been canned, so store in refrigerator.

 WHITE HAKUREI TURNIPS and GREENS: A white salad turnip with round, smooth roots that have a sweet, fruity flavor with a crisp, tender texture.
 Both roots (good source of Vitamin C, potassium, and calcium; good in salads and soups) and greens (slightly sweet and can be boiled, steamed, sautéed, stir-fried, and since hairless, are good in salads; excellent source of vitamins A & C and good source of riboflavin, calcium and iron) are edible!